djuliannader/VMCLitio/README.md

 name.exe < input.dat > output.dat &

-For user manual and data see directory dat
+For user manual and data see directory docs